maread99/pyroids/README.md

 pyroids requires Python 3.6+ (employs annotation syntax).

-The only dependency is pyglet 1.4 which, if not otherwise available, will be installed as part of the pyroids installation process.
+The only dependency is pyglet 1.4 which, if not already installed, will be installed as part of the pyroids installation process.

 ## Play me!

-pyroids can be launched directly from the command line or by the package's launch() function.
+Once installed, pyroids can be launched directly from the command line or by via the launch() function.

 #### From the command line: